aleen42/gitbook-comments/README.md

 	* 1.1.4 fix bug
 	* 1.1.5 enhancement for reducing authorizing redirecting
 	* 1.1.6 enhancement of compatible styles
+	* 1.1.9 styles for the authorization wrapper and unexpected redirect url

 ### :fuelpump: How to contribute